-The Provost provides an ongoing allocation of $1 million in Instructional Needs (IN) funding in recognition of the need to make strategic decisions in the area of undergraduate course offerings and address situations where the campus’ budget model will not always provide the necessary level of support.
-Beginning in 2018-19, this funding is being split between the College of Letters and Science and the Vice Provost for Undergraduate Education in order to allow the College of Letters and Science, which makes the majority of Instructional Needs requests, to manage their own IN process.
-Thus, $700,000 is available to the College of Letters and Science and $300,000 to the VPUE for the other Colleges.
+The provost provides an ongoing allocation of $1 million in IN funding in recognition of the need to make strategic decisions in the area of undergraduate course offerings and address situations where the campus’ budget model will not always provide the necessary level of support.
+Beginning in 2018-19, this funding has been split between the College of Letters and Science and the Vice Provost for Undergraduate Education in order to allow the College of Letters and Science, which makes the majority of Instructional Needs requests, to manage their own IN process.
+Thus, $700,000 is available to the College of Letters and Science and $300,000 to the VP-UE for the other Colleges.

 Instructional Needs Requests for Summer Sessions

 IN funding has also been provided to support courses offered in summer sessions.
 In recent years, IN support for summer sessions has taken the form of backstop commitments.
 Budget and Institutional Analysis (BIA), in conjunction with my office, recently reached out to units for summer course information and backstop requests, so no additional call will be made this year for summer.

 In 2013, UE worked with Budget and Institutional Analysis (BIA) to develop a framework of principles and funding priorities that took into account interactions with the budget model, enrollment growth, and crucial curricular needs.
 In 2018 BIA released an updated report, Repurposing Instructional Needs (IN) Base Budget Funding as 2020 Enrollment Growth Stabilizes.

 The priorities outlined in these papers have guided our IN funding decisions over the past several years and we believe have proven to be appropriate priorities for the use of these funds.
 As such, these priorities will continue to guide IN funding decisions for 2019-20:

 - Freshman-level courses that are prerequisites for staying on track in majors chosen by large numbers of students,